 The status bar of your iPhone or iPad (Cellular Model) shows the signal strength of your carrier's network.
 If you're outside that network, you might see No Service in the status bar.
 If you see No Service repeatedly while you're in your carrier's network coverage area, these steps can help.

 Follow these steps, testing after each.

-- Toggle airplane mode: Tap Settings > Enable Airplane Mode, wait five seconds, then turn off airplane mode.
+- Tap Settings > Enable Airplane Mode, wait five seconds, then turn off airplane mode.

-- Check for a carrier-settings update.
-Connect to a Wi-Fi network.
-Then tap Settings > General > About.
-If an update is available, iOS will ask you if you want to install it.
-If Wi-Fi isn't available, connect your device to iTunes.
+- Check for a carrier-settings update: Connect to a Wi-Fi network, tap Settings > General > About, and install any available carrier-settings updates.
+If you can't connect to Wi-Fi, connect your device to a computer that has iTunes.